JamesSkemp/words/content/post/review-hexcells-2014.md

 +++
 title = "Review: Hexcells (2014)"
-summary = "The following is a review of Hexcells (2014), played on the PC." draft = false comments = false date = "2014-06-14T17:02:46-05:00"
+description = "The following is a review of Hexcells (2014), played on the PC." draft = false comments = false date = "2014-06-14T17:02:46-05:00"